Creating an Amazon RDS logical replica for PostgreSQL in Managed Service for PostgreSQL

 - Migrate sequences.

-- Delete the subscription and transfer the load to the target cluster.
+- Delete the subscription and switch the workload to the target cluster.

 Required paid resources

-- Managed Service for PostgreSQL cluster fee: Using computing resources allocated to hosts and disk space (see Managed Service for PostgreSQL pricing).
+- Managed Service for PostgreSQL cluster: computing resources allocated to hosts, storage and backup size (see Managed Service for PostgreSQL pricing).

 -

-Changes to the database schema and DDL are not replicated.
+Database schema and DDL changes are not replicated.

-side and then on the publication side. -
+side first, and only then on the publication side. -

-serialcolumns or ID columns generated by sequences is also replicated.
-However, the sequence on the subscriber side will preserve its starting value.If you switch to the subscriber database, restart the sequence using the latest value:
+serialcolumns and identity columns generated by sequences.
+However, the sequence on the subscriber side will retain its original starting value.Therefore, when switching to the subscriber database, update the sequence to the latest value:

 ALTER SEQUENCE serial RESTART WITH <new_value>; -

-When you create a subscription, data from the source tables is fully copied.
+By default, when you create a subscription, the system makes a full copy of data from the source tables.

-To accelerate the copying process, create only the primary key (
+To speed up the copy process, create only the

-PRIMARY KEY).
-Create all the other indexes after the copying is complete. -
+PRIMARY KEYfirst, postponing the creation of all other indexes until the copying is complete. -

-ERROR: 55000: cannot update table "<table_name>" because it does not have a replica identity and publishes updates HINT: To enable updating the table, set REPLICA IDENTITY using ALTER TABLE.To run the
+ERROR: 55000: cannot update table "<table_name>" because it does not have a replica identity and publishes updates HINT: To enable updating the table, set REPLICA IDENTITY using ALTER TABLE.To enable the

 External tables are not replicated.